Ways to Participate in Research

 There are several ways that you can go about participating in undergraduate research.
 Please review the information below to see what would be the best fit for you.

 Research for Credit

-The Center for Undergraduate Research Opportunities (CURO) provides the opportunity for students to receive honors course credit for participating in faculty supervised research.
+The Center for Undergraduate Research Opportunities (CURO) and the College of Engineering provides the opportunity for students to receive course credit for participating in faculty supervised research.
 There is no minimum GPA or Honors Program status required to participate in CURO.
-Students interested in receiving course credit should review CURO’s information here and complete the research course application with their faculty mentor (see below about finding a research opportunity and faculty mentor).

-Applications are due to 203 Moore College by the third day of drop/add during the semester for which the student is applying.
+Applications are due to Lauren Anglin, Director of Experiential Learning & Outreach, by the third day of drop/add during the semester for which the student is applying.

-- Assistantship Applications are due to the Office of Experiential Programs (Coverdell, 132B) by October 1st
+- Assistantship Applications are due to the CURO office, 203 Moore College.

 The University of Georgia’s employment site provides postings of temporary laboratory helper and research assistant positions which are typically paid by the hour.
 To review these postings go to ugajobsearch.com and select Search Temporary Postings.

 Research Without Credit

 Some students are not interested in receiving course credit and do not receive funding for research.
 In this case, students are still able to participate in undergraduate research.
 This experience will not only provide valuable skill development but will also be an excellent addition to a résumé.